uppedtrout/Better-config/README.md

 Being finished, it should be wrapped in a square of the finest silk and lain aside until such time as you desire its use, and then, it should be removed only when its light is in the sky.
 Such is also the best time for its manufacture.
-The Number of NEBO is Twelve and this is his Seal:Downloaded from www.holybooks.com The Goddess of Venus is the most excellent Queen INANNA, called of the Babylonians ISHTAR.
+The Number of NEBO is Twelve and this is his Seal:
+The Goddess of Venus is the most excellent Queen INANNA, called of the Babylonians ISHTAR.
 She is the Goddess of Passion, both of Love and of War, depending upon her sign and the time of her appearance in the heavens.
 She appears as a most beautiful Lady,